csleemooo/Deep_learning_based_on_parameterized_physical_forward_model_for_adaptive_holographic_imaging/README.md

 ```
 The trained network parameters are saved at [RESULT_PATH]/[EXPERIMENT_NAME].
 Also, the network parameters trained with full dataset can be downloaded from [here](https://drive.google.com/drive/folders/1Y6R8plKylzHNT4wkBEA4GeOreY9id1xm?usp=sharing.)

-Training the model takes up to 4 hours on the tested environment.
+Running time: up to 4 hours on the tested environment.

 # Test
 We shared additional test data.
 Download **test_4fov.zip** from [here](https://drive.google.com/drive/u/2/folders/1kOjNYEzl8IAgIC-VBdlFQtojzrqdr2YU).